 For the Love of our Planet

 Cruising, like most other forms of travel, gets a bad environmental rap.
-We’ve all heard the court cases of illegal dumping and seen visuals of the black cloud of smoke from old cruise ships.
+We’ve all heard about court cases involving illegal dumping and seen visuals of the black smoke from old cruise ships.
 However, the industry is changing and evolving.
 I personally think we are all behind the times when it comes to environmental protection, but better late than never, right?
-Whether you agree with the paper straw debate or not, hopefully, we can all agree that we should be doing our part to protect our beautiful home.
+Whether you agree with the paper straw debate or not, hopefully, we can all agree that we should do our part to protect our beautiful home.

 According to the MSC website, MSC is the first global cruise line with carbon-neutral marine operations.
-As a company, they are working with the industry to advance technology to reduce carbon emissions and develop more sustainable practices.
-In the meantime, they are purchasing carbon offsets so that as a company they are carbon neutral as of January 2020.
+As a company, they are working with the industry to advance technology and reduce carbon emissions, and to develop more sustainable practices.
+In the meantime, they are purchasing carbon offsets so that, as a company, they are carbon neutral as of January 2020.

 Ocean Cay MSC Marine Reserve

-From an environmental perspective, we noticed that there was a bottle refilling station which was extremely handy and no single-use plastic water bottles were served at the bars!
+From an environmental perspective, we noticed a bottle-refilling station, which was extremely handy, and that no single-use plastic water bottles were served at the bars!

 Multicultural Experience

 Sometimes I tend to get lax with cruising.
-I’ve been fortunate enough to have been on several cruises but this one really changed things up.
+I’ve been fortunate enough to have been on several cruises, but this one really changed things up.
 Keep in mind that every ship announcement is made in approximately 7 different languages.
-It’s very exciting… but it takes a while through all of them!
+It’s very exciting… but it takes a while to go through all of them!

-Imagine the evening performance – The announcements about the ship’s location, the recap of the day, the announcements about photography and the introduction to the show.
+Imagine the evening performance: the ship’s location updates, the recap of the day, the photography announcements, and the introduction to the show.
 Now imagine that lengthy announcement given 7 times.
-If long announcements start to bother you, be advised that you’ll need to learn to tune it out or stick with your regular cruise line.
+If long announcements start to bother you, be advised that you’ll need to learn to tune them out or stick with your regular cruise line.

 Additional Tips and End of Cruise Survey

-A key difference we noticed throughout our cruise was the options to give an additional tip.
-When you purchase a drink there was no need to sign and there wasn’t a line item available to add a tip.
+A key difference we noticed throughout our cruise was the option to tip an additional amount.
+When you purchase a drink, there is no need to sign, and there isn’t a line item available to add a tip.
 We were simply given a receipt.

-For this sailing, we had the Easy Drink Package, so I can’t speak to those who were purchasing each item, but based on observation, additional tipping was not a common practice.
+For this sailing, we had the Easy Drink Package, so I can’t speak to those who purchased each item, but based on observation, additional tipping was not common.

 On the last evening of our cruise, we are accustomed to hearing from multiple staff members regarding the importance of the post-cruise survey.